Darlene Berberabe: CEO of the Pag-IBIG Fund (2010–2017)

-Return to the private sector (2017-2023)
+Return to the private sector (2017–2023)

-Shortly following her resignation as the CEO of Pag-IBIG, Berberabe became the CEO of Philab Industries Incorporated.
+Shortly following her resignation as the CEO of Pag-IBIG, Berberabe became the CEO of Philab Industries.
 She would depart from the role on October 9, 2017.
 On April 21, 2021, SM Prime appointed Berberabe as an independent director alongside two others.

-Dean of the UP College of Law (2023-2025)
+Dean of the UP College of Law (2023–2025)

 On November 30, 2023, the UP Board of Regents appointed Berberabe as dean of the UP College of Law, succeeding Edgardo Vistan, who became chancellor.
 Upon taking office, Berberabe became the third woman to hold the office.
 In applying for the position, she emphasized the values of "open-mindedness, openness to discourse and professionalism" in a prospective deanship.

 During her tenure, Berberabe signed a memorandum of understanding with the Department of Justice in exploring approaches for the modernization of the Revised Penal Code.
 The partnership aimed to complete a draft of an updated criminal code to be subject to congressional approval by June 2025.

-Berberabe left the deanship following her appointment as solicitor general.
-She was succeeded by Gwen Grecia-De Vera.
+She left the deanship following her appointment as solicitor general and was succeeded by Gwen Grecia-De Vera.